-This category is comprised of the smallest vehicles in the crossover/SUV lineups of their respective makers, but not every luxury brand has an entry in this class—at least not yet.
+Over the past decade or so, the premium compact crossover/SUV class has grown to become one of the most crowded categories in the new vehicle marketplace—and many of the newer entries in the segment have been on the “extra-compact” side.
+We created the premium subcompact crossover/SUV category in 2019 to represent the smallest vehicles in the crossover/SUV lineups of their respective makers.
 And note that while we categorize them as subcompacts, most of the vehicles in this class are appreciably larger than most mainstream-brand subcompact crossovers.
-Furthermore, don’t think that “premium” and “subcompact” are incompatible terms—these vehicles come standard with genuinely upscale trim inside and out, and can be optioned up with a dizzying (and pricey) array of comfort, convenience, and technology features just like their larger linemates.
-One of them offers some serious high-performance hardware as well.
+Furthermore, don’t think that “premium” and “subcompact” are incompatible terms—these vehicles come standard with genuinely upscale trim, and can be optioned up with a dizzying (and pricey) array of comfort, convenience, and technology features just like their larger linemates.

-The majority of the class starts at less than $35,000; the Infiniti QX30 is the most affordable, with a starting price of around $31,000.
-The most expensive is the Range Rover Evoque; the cheapest trim level starts at around $42,000 and the priciest model starts at more than $66,000.
-As is typical with luxury vehicles, adding on optional equipment can really drive up the bottom-line price—sometimes startlingly so.
+The majority of the class starts at less than $35,000; the Lexus UX is the most affordable, with a starting price of around $33,000.
+As is typical with luxury vehicles, adding optional equipment can really drive up the bottom-line price—sometimes startlingly so.

 Most premium subcompact crossovers are designed as chic urban runabouts that are more focused on street driving than serious rough-terrain capability.
-The exception is the Land Rover Range Rover Evoque; it offers off-road prowess well beyond the others, thanks in part to standard gear such as hill descent control and Land Rover’s Terrain Response system.
-The Evoque is also available in a novel, if not particularly practical, two-door-convertible body style.
+The exception is the Land Rover Range Rover Evoque; it offers off-road prowess well beyond the others, thanks in part to standard gear such as hill descent control and Land Rover’s Terrain Response 2 system.